Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/servicebus-integration-queue/README.md

             connection-string: [servicebus-namespace-connection-string]
     ```

-1. Update queue name in
+2. Update queue name in
    [QueueReceiveController.java][queue-receive-controller] and
-   [QueueSendController.java][queue-send-controller].
+   [QueueSendController.java][queue-send-controller],
+   and update topic name and subscription in
+   [TopicReceiveController.java][topic-receive-controller] and
+   [TopicSendController.java][topic-send-controller].

 1. Run the `mvn spring-boot:run` in the root of the code sample to get the app running.